gfwilliams/EspruinoSerialTerminal/README.md

 EspruinoSerialTerminal
 ======================

-A Simple Web-Based Serial Terminal - designed for writing code on microcontroller that use the Espruino JavaScript interpreter (http://www.espruino.com) - but useful for a bunch of other stuff too!
+A Simple Web-Based VT100 Serial Terminal - designed for writing code on microcontrollers that use the Espruino JavaScript interpreter (http://www.espruino.com) - but useful for a bunch of other stuff too!

 [![ScreenShot](https://raw.github.com/gfwilliams/EspruinoSerialTerminal/master/README.png)](http://youtu.be/4O5xKfazAWI)

 This is a Chromium Web App that uses chome.serial to access your PC's serial port: http://developer.chrome.com/apps/serial.html

-It implements basic VT100 terminal features (up/down/left/right/etc) - enough for you to write code using the Espruino, but not a whole bunch more.
+It implements basic VT100 terminal features (up/down/left/right/etc) - enough for you to write code using the Espruino, but it is nowhere near a complete VT100 terminal emulator.

 Currently, it's a bit of a mess inside - quickly hacked together from the Chrome example and hence under their Apache licence.
 Please, if you have some free time, help me make this better!